one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - The DSDT is for MrChromebox's firmware version 4.11.2 (other versions may work but YMMV)

 ## Issues
-  - USBInjectAll.kext causes sleep issues.
-A custom SSDT will be needed.
-Will upload one when I make it.
-    - Removing USBInjectAll.kext will cause USB speeds to drop unusable speeds
   - Keyboard backlight is not controllable and turns off after closing the lid

 ## Clover Installation Options